Valorant Weapon Guide: Guardian

 Guardian recoil

 As we mentioned earlier, the Guardian is semi-automatic, so hip-firing is often not a good idea.
-The gun is quite accurate for the first few shots, but after that it becomes harder to control.
+The gun is quite accurate for the few shots, but after that it becomes harder to control.
 We can talk about the unpredictable recoil, but you’re better off just shooting in short bursts and relying on accuracy.

 Conclusion